Profile: Multi-physics modeling expert

 Computational mechanics is used to accelerate the development of new propositions in the health continuum by Philips, to improve our understanding of relevant physical phenomena, and to enable new healthcare propositions in the market.
 You will work on projects that vary from impact resistance of handheld devices to the functional behavior of oral care devices to failure analyses for large-scale imaging devices imaging systems and its modules and components.
 You need to work closely with researchers in other research fields and product experts from the businesses.
 Projects range from short term (weeks) to longer term (years).

-• Preferably accompanied with more than two years relevant working experience in business (Personal Health or Professional Healthcare area is a pre).
+• Preferably with more than 2 year relevant working experience in business (Personal Health or Professional Healthcare area is a pre).

 • Strong communication and team player skills are preferred.